Nitrokey/nitrokey-documentation/source/components/nextbox/remote/walkthrough.rst

 Use The Nitrokey Backwards Proxy
 --------------------------------

-This method is by far the easiest to set up and use to get an encrypted to your NextBox from everywhere, the only thing to do is to go to *Remote Access* and *Backwards Proxy* inside the NextBox-App, insert a sub-domain you want to use and click *Enable Quickstart Remote Access*.
+This method is by far the easiest to set up and use your NextBox from everywhere.
+The only thing to do is to go to *Remote Access* and *Backwards Proxy* inside the NextBox-App, insert a sub-domain you want to use and click *Enable Quickstart Remote Access*.
 From now on you can access your NextBox using a URL like this:

 .. figure:: /components/nextbox/images/walkthrough/proxy-url.png
    :alt: proxy